Let's Give the Boy a Hand: Plot

-Doakes is kidnapped in his home by Guerrero's men.
-As Guerrero moves in to finish Doakes off, the police burst in and arrest them, having used Doakes as bait.
-Elsewhere, Dexter follows the clues to an abandoned hospital and finds Tucci.
-Tucci begs for death, but Dexter cannot kill an innocent man.
+Doakes is kidnapped from his home by Guerrero's men.
+As Guerrero moves in to finish Doakes off, the police arrive and arrest Guerrero and his men, having used Doakes as bait.
+Meanwhile, Dexter follows the clues to an abandoned hospital and finds a blindfolded Tucci strapped to a gurney.
+Tucci begs for death, but Dexter cannot bring himself to kill Tucci, his code forbidding him from killing innocent people.
 He makes an anonymous tip to Debra and leaves.

 Production

 "Let's Give the Boy a Hand" was written by Drew Z. Greenberg and directed by Robert Lieberman.
 Drew Greenberg was nominated for a Writers Guild of America Award for the Best Dramatic Series for his work on Dexter in February 2008.
 Filming took place on the beach of Fort Lauderdale, Florida at the north tip of South Beach Park. and in various places across Miami and Los Angeles.

 Reception

 Eric Goldman of IGN gave the episode 9.0/10 and said of it that: "This was a very strong episode overall, that contained a lot of clever, dark comedy."
 He also praised the main plot: "The personal touches the killer was doing just for Dexter were a very intriguing aspect of this episode, and gave a natural narrative "in" to the flashbacks we saw of Dexter's childhood this week, as he recalled what was occurring when each photo was taken."

 Sarah Dobbs of Den of Geek remarked that "there's some nice characterization here".
 She also praises the sub-plot involving Angel, "It's nice because it's all so cleverly handled."